manawiki/repay/README.md

 # Welcome to RePay!

-Simple template to get started with [Remix](https://remix.run) and [PayloadCMS](https://payloadcms.com).
+Simple template to get started with [Remix](https://remix.run) and [PayloadCMS](https://payloadcms.com), without messing with monorepos!

 ## Development

-Copy .env.example to .env and fill out the environment variables.
+Copy .env.example to .env and fill your environment variables.

 ```sh
 yarn dev